dragosrotaru/funsearch/README.md

 This is why I want to combine the basic Funseach concept with my custom Lisp program human-ai programming symbiosis experiment: https://github.com/dragosrotaru/PAL.git

 In Pal, an LLM is embedded as a special form in the language and the evaluator has read/write access to its own source code.
 Every object in memory is automatically mapped to the filesystem namespace, And file extensions are 1:1 mapped with the TypeSystem.
+The LLM is fed BNF notation of the language in the prompt, along with the evaluator code.
 Additionally, any data/code structure has a 1:1 representation as a web page.

 The entire environment of the Program is 1:1 mapped with the FileSystem.